Igloo Energy: 2020 Reviews, Contact, Tariffs & Smart Meters

 If your complaint isn’t resolved in 8 weeks you can ask for a “deadlock” letter and take your complaint to the energy ombudsman.

 Igloo Energy can be contacted in the way that is most convenient for you.
 You can get in touch by phone at 0333 405 5555, email, post, social media or via their app.

 To check out their current deals on tariffs, you can visit their website to sign up.

-If you'd like to contact Igloo Energy for general enquiries or for complaints then you can contact them on the customer services telephone number below or login to your account.
+If you'd like to contact Igloo Energy for general enquiries or for complaints then you can contact them on the customer services telephone number above or login to your account.
 We have also had good experiences chatting with their customer service agents via Facebook.